 The University of Cambridge Primary School aims to be:

-- Ambitious: everyone will be encouraged and enabled to achieve and attain highly
+- Ambitious: where everyone is encouraged and enabled to achieve highly.

 We do not believe that learning is a competition.
 Instead we expect everyone to strive hard to develop the mindsets to go further than they expected.
-We foster our three principles of ambition, innovation and inclusion through a culture in which empathy, respect, trust, courage and gratitude are explicitly and implicitly taught within a democratic community.
-We want every voice to be valued and everyone empowered to be the best that he or she can be.
+We foster our three principles of inclusion, ambition, and innovation through a culture in which empathy, respect, trust, courage and gratitude are explicitly and implicitly taught.

 - Empathy: listening carefully to others, learning together for the benefit of all